Leah O'Brien: College career

 O'Brien-Amico graduated atop the list for the Arizona Wildcats in career average and doubles.
 She also ranked top-10 for hits in the NCAA and still does at Arizona for her average and doubles.

+Coaching career

+On March 6, 2024, Amico was named head coach for the Florida Vibe of the AFP.

 Team USA

 For the Athens Olympics, O'Brien-Amico was the only collegiate athlete selected to the roster and hit .300 in 7 games and was perfect at right field.
 To open her Olympics career, O'Brien-Amico went 2/3 with a walk in a 10–0 mercy-rule win over Puerto Rico.
 She did not play the gold medal game.

 At the 2000 Sydney Olympics she hit under .250 for the tournament.
 O'Brien-Amico nabbed hits in games with Italy, Japan, China and Australia running September 23–25, 2000.
 She drove in her only RBIs in a 6-0 win over Italy and in the gold medal game was shut out by Japan, though Team USA won 2-1 on September 26.

 On the "Aiming For Athens" Tour, O'Brien-Amico hit .386 with 43 RBIs, 5 home runs and 9 doubles.
 Facing the Stanford Cardinal on February 20, 2004, O'Brien had a tour-high 3 RBIs on a home run to eventually win 9–0.
 In the Olympics, O'Brien-Amico had a tournament-best 2 RBIs off Melanie Roche of Australia on August 15; the US eventually won 10-0 run-ruling the Australians.
 She would equal her performance vs. Greece on August 19.

 In the August 23 gold medal game, O'Brien-Amico had a single as the United States defeated Australia 5-1 to close out their dominating tournament in victory.
 She hit .200 for her final international tournament.